carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl02.rst

 Full Code Listing
 =================

-Here is the complete code listing for this and the previous chapter.
+Here is the complete code listing for our running example.
+Because this uses the LLVM libraries, we need to link them in.
+To do this, we use the `llvm-config <http://llvm.org/cmds/llvm-config.html>`_ tool to inform our makefile/command line about which options to use:
-Note that it is fully self-contained: you don't need LLVM or any external libraries at all for this.
-(Besides the C and C++ standard libraries, of course.)
-To build this, just compile with:

 .. code-block:: bash

     # Compile
-    clang++ -g -O3 toy.cpp
+    clang++ -g -O3 toy.cpp `llvm-config --cxxflags`
     # Run
     ./a.out